VTA Board Meets, as Union Contract Vote Results Are Still Pending

-Members of the Amalgamated Transit Union Local 265 are to vote Saturday on a new contract proposal from the Valley Transportation Authority, the VTA announced today.
+Members of the Amalgamated Transit Union Local 265 voted Saturday on a new contract proposal from the Valley Transportation Authority.

 “Contract negotiations … have reached a critical juncture,” the VTA said in a statement.

-The union today was silent on the vote or the new contract offer, which if approved, could end the walkout that began March 10.
+The union today was silent on the vote, which if approved, could end the walkout that began March 10.

-The transit agency said its negotiators have presented an enhanced wage proposal of 10.5% over three years, contingent on VTA Board approval.
+The transit agency said its negotiators had on Friday presented an enhanced wage proposal of 10.5% over three years, contingent on VTA Board approval.
 This a slight increase from the 9.5 increase that had been on the table when talks broke off a week ago.

 “ Union leadership has publicly stressed throughout this process that their concern was NOT about money,” the VTA said in today’s statement.
 “VTA has gone above and beyond to accommodate union demands, including agreeing to the union's proposed arbitration language and significantly enhancing dental coverage at the union's request.”